Livefyre/Livefyre-Apps-Wordpress-Plugin/livefyre-apps/readme.txt

 Sidenotes inspires more focused conversations by allowing readers to engage directly with content — a quote, a paragraph, an image — anywhere on a page.
 By inviting readers to interact and share your content as they read, Sidenotes lowers the barrier for engagement, increases time on site and can boost conversational civility.

-Sidenotes is mobile-ready, SEO optimized, and is included with every subscription to LiveComments and Community Comments.
+Sidenotes is mobile-ready, SEO optimized, and is included with every subscription to Comments and Community Comments.

 = Community =